 Lucia, 13 December

-Every year on 13 December, Sweden honours the 4th-century Sicilan martyr Saint Lucia of Syracuse (also known as Saint Lucy) with Lucia processions held in schools, churches, and public spaces.
+Every year on 13 December, Sweden honours the 4th-century Sicilian martyr Saint Lucia of Syracuse (also known as Saint Lucy) with Lucia processions held in schools, churches, and public spaces.
 The celebration is rooted in both Catholic and folkloric traditions and symbolizes the return of light during the darkest time of the year.

 The Lucia processions start in the early morning when it’s still dark outside.
 They’re led by a “lucia” dressed in white with a candlelit wreath on her head, and include handmaidens, star boys, gingerbread men, and sometimes elves.
 Together they sing traditional songs, with “Sankta Lucia” being the most iconic.